JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 # [Benchmarking, profiling, and performance gotchas](@id perf_lecture)

 This class is a short introduction to writing a performant code.
-As such, we want to cover
+As such, we cover
 - how to identify weak spots in the code
 - how to properly benchmark
 - common performance anti-patterns